kennykarnama/video-color-palette-generator/readme.md

 # video-color-palette-generator

-Generates color palette of a given video
+Generates color palette of a given video.
+Using k-means for clustering the color of video frames

 ## Args